- Sicilian architecture

 Day 6 Altomonte

-Spend the day at your leisure, perhaps exploring independently, relaxing at your hotel, or joining an optional excursion to Rossano.
+Spend the day at leisure in Altomonte, or join an optional excursion to nearby Rossano.
 B, D

-Drive south to Reggio Calabria, and pause at the National Archaeological Museum to see its famous Riace warriors.
-Board the ferry across the straits of Messina, a sea crossing of about 25 minutes.
+Drive south to Reggio Calabria (150 miles, three hours), and pause at the National Archaeological Museum to see its famous bronze figures of Greek warriors, found in the sea near Riace.
+Board the ferry across the straits of Messina (25 minutes).